Stai navigando con un browser obsoleto. per favore aggiorna il tuo browser per migliorare la tua esperienza e la tua sicurezza.

 INVESTMENT SECTORS

-Green transition in the areas of using renewable energy sources, circular economy, sustainable mobility, energy efficiency, waste management and energy storage, in general contributing 100% to climate goals.
+Green transition in the areas of renewable energy use, circular economy, mobility, energy efficiency, waste management, and energy storage.

 ASSETS UNDER MANAGEMENT